Protecting Your Rights, Guiding Your Next Steps

 You have important legal rights when dealing with police and the courts.
 These include the right to remain silent, with the exception of providing basic identification, the right to legal advice, and the right to a fair process.
 Our criminal lawyers ensure you understand these rights and how to exercise them appropriately.

-Should I Speak with Police Before Engaging a Criminal Lawyer?
+Should I speak with Police before engaging a Criminal Lawyer?

-n most situations, it is best to seek legal advice before speaking with police.
+In most situations, it is best to seek legal advice before speaking with police.
 Statements made early can be used as evidence later.
 We can advise you on what you are required to say, what you are not required to say, and how to communicate your need for legal representation.

 Our People

-Meet the Criminal Law Team
+Meet the team

 Philip has practised across Brisbane and regional Queensland for over 30 years, combining clear, practical guidance with deep advocacy experience in courts, tribunals and mediations.